The Deltoids

 Summary

-Or, if you prefer to watch the video on estimating your macros, click on the image below.
+Or, if you prefer to watch the video on estimating your protein, fats, and carbs, click on the image below.
 Happy health and happy training!!

 find your macros at pfta schools